 Field practice experience in social service agency setting approved by the Field Director of Program Director to apply and integrate skill, cognitive and affective learning within a formalized service system.
-BSW majors are required to successfully complete 225 clock hours for this practicum.
-(Prerequisites: Co-requisite with SWK 4222.
-SWK 2123, SWK 2143, SWK 3143, SWK 4814)
+BSW majors are required tosuccessfully complete 225 clock hours for this practicum successfully.
+(Prerequisites: SWK 4814; to be taken concurrently with SWK 4222; formal acceptance into the BSW program; and, approval by the Social Work faculty or the Social Work Dept. Chair)